 Stories will be collected in a manner that considers and honors the Shared Principles developed by the Project Leadership Team.
 Read on for details about our Shared Principles.

 OUR SHARED PRINCIPLES

-In July 2020, a leadership team made up of members of the Buffalo Food Equity Network (BFEN) created the following shared principles for the Buffalo Food Stories Project.
-These shared principles were created to provide a guideline for all decision made about the project.
-[Scroll down to the end of this page to learn who makes up the Buffalo Food Stories Project leadership team.
-For information about the BFEN, visit http://bit.ly/bflofoodequity-faqs.
+In February 2020, a leadership team made up of members of the Buffalo Food Equity Network (BFEN) were awarded a storytelling grant from Nexus Community Partners, which led to the creation of the following shared principles for the WNY Food Stories Project.
+These shared principles were created to provide a guideline for all decisions made about the project.

 STATEMENT OF ACKNOWLEDGEMENT

-Note: This is the Buffalo Food Stories Project Leadership Team’s statement on our shared principles.
+Note: This is the WNY Food Stories Project Leadership Team’s statement on our shared principles.

 We are Black, Indigenous, People of Color (BIPOC) committed to healing our communities from our collective histories of trauma.
 We created these shared principles to strengthen our community’s food systems by increasing access to food and land.